Refinitiv/refinitiv-ui/documents/src/pages/elements/efx-grid.md

 ```bash
 npm install @refinitiv-ui/halo-theme
 ```

+## Documentation
+See list of APIs, demo and more usage guide by visiting [EFX Grid document](https://refinitiv.github.io/efx-grid)

 ## Usage
 Import EFX Grid and its themes into your application.
 To follow Refinitiv design system, it is required styles of some native elements e.g. typography.